alonatari1/GRAMI/README.md

 * ActionsGenerator - Generates the actions for the controller.

-* Analyzer - Analyze the results online and presents them without saving to file.
+* Analyzer - Send probe packets for topology discovery in the controller, for flow entries and for network analysis.
+Analyze the results online and presents them without saving to file.

 * Controller - Controller application for Ryu.

 * ExtraLayers - Contains constants and creates extra layer given layers from Scapy.

 * myPackets- Used by Analyzer to create and analyze the information of the probe packets.

-* Sender - Send probe packets for topology discovery in the controller, for flow entries and for network analysis.

 Test related files (used to test GRAMI):
 + pingAnalyzer - Analyze the results for ping (test1).